DaiQianYan/message-challenge-2/README.md

 And visit http://localhost:3000/ in your browser.

 ## Functional requirements

 Please read through these carefully and ask if there is something you don't understand.

-The goal is to have a web-based messaging system where users can converse in a message thread.
+The goal is to have a web-based messaging system where users can reply to each other in a message thread.
 If a message thread is clicked, all replies in that thread should be displayed in chronological order.
 If a thread has a new reply that a user hasn't opened yet, it should be marked as "unread".

-It should allow a user
+A message thread should support multiple users chatting in the same thread, like a Wechat group message.
+Each user in the thread should have their independent "unread" status.
+If a user is removed from the thread, they should no longer have access to view the message thread or create new messages for that thread.

 ## Technical requirements